govlt/national-basemap/README.md

 You have the option to host the vector basemap on your own infrastructure.

-### Vector Tile Server
+### Vector Tiles

 Utilize the provided Docker
 image [national-basemap-vector](https://github.com/govlt/national-basemap/pkgs/container/national-basemap-vector),
-which includes a vector tile server based on [Martin Tile Server](https://maplibre.org/martin/).
-This Docker image embeds PMTiles archive, fonts, and sprites inside it, enabling it to serve vector tiles on-the-fly.
+which includes vector tiles, fonts, and sprites, enabling it to serve vector tiles on-the-fly.

 Here's an example of its usage with Docker Compose: